Franjcf/Franjcf/README.md

 ## I'm a Husband, Father, Programmer, and Teacher!

-- 🔭  I just launched a first-of-its-kind open-source solver that can be used to solve multiphase flow in deformable porous media at multiple length scales.
+- 🔭  I just launched a first-of-its-kind simulation codebase that can be used to solve multiphase flow in deformable porous media at multiple length scales.
 - 🌱  I am currently learning about transformers and neural networks.
 - 🥅  Goals for 2021: I want to be a part of more open-source projects.
 - 👯  Please reach out if you want to collaborate!